Impossibility of Depth Reduction in Explainable Clustering: Introduction

 Clustering is a fundamental task that needs to be carried out for numerous applications in the areas of data analysis and unsupervised learning.
 The input to clustering in these applications is typically a set of points in Euclidean space and the goal is to find a solution that minimizes a specified clustering objective.
 Arguably, the three most popular clustering objectives are $k$-means, $k$-median, and $k$-center, and there is a long line of theoretical research on designing algorithms for optimizing these objectives \cite{Vazirani}.

 \begin{sloppypar}Explainable AI has gained significant popularity in recent years~\cite{molnar2020interpretable, murdoch2019definitions} as it provides reliable and helpful insights about the model and its predictions, and more importantly allows human users to comprehend and trust the results and output created by machine learning algorithms.
-Dasgupta et al.\ \cite{moshkovitz2020explainable} introduced a notion of \emph{Explainable Clustering} for the $k$-means and $k$-median objectives, which produces a threshold decision tree with $k$ leaves as the clustering result.
-That is, all cuts are axis-parallel at some thresholds (e.g. $x_r = \theta$, where $r$ is a certain coordinate and $\theta$ is a threshold value).
+Dasgupta et al.\ \cite{moshkovitz2020explainable} introduced a notion of \emph{Explainable Clustering} for the $k$-means and $k$-median\footnote{Dasgupta et al.\ \cite{moshkovitz2020explainable} introduced explainable clustering for the $k$-median objective in the $\ell_1$-metric, as it is easier to analyze the $k$-median objective in that metric space.
+Please see Section~\ref{sec:metric} for a small discussion.} objectives, which produces a threshold decision tree with $k$ leaves as the clustering result.
+That is, all cuts are axis-parallel at some thresholds (i.e. $x_r = \theta$, where $r$ is a certain coordinate and $\theta$ is a threshold value).
 The performance of explainable clustering is then evaluated by the \emph{price of explainability}, defined to be the ratio of the clustering objective cost given by the decision tree to the optimal cost of the clustering.
 The initial attempt by~\cite{moshkovitz2020explainable} gave an upper bound of $O(k^2)$ (resp.\ $O(k)$) and a lower bound of $\Omega(k)$ (resp.\ $\Omega(\log k)$) on the price of explainability of $k$-means clustering (resp.\ $k$-median clustering). \end{sloppypar}

 Laber and Murtinho \cite{laber2021price} expanded the study of explainable clustering to the $k$-center objective, giving an upper bound of $O(\sqrt{d} k^{1-1/d})$ and a lower bound of $\Omega\left(\sqrt{d}\cdot \frac{k\sqrt{\ln \ln k}}{\ln^{1.5}k}\right)$ on the price of explainability for $k$-center clustering.
 Over the last two years, a sequence of works has almost closed the above gap on price of explainability for all three clustering objectives~\cite{gamlath2021nearly,MakarychevS21,esfandiari2022almost,charikar2022near,makarychev2023random,gupta2023price}.
 Additionally, other aspects and variants of explainable clustering have been explored in recent literature, some examples being, bicriteria approximability of the price of explainability \cite{FMR20,makarychev2022explainable}, computational complexity of finding good explanations \cite{laber2022computational}, providing explanations via oblique decision trees \cite{gabidolla2022optimal}, constructing a polyhedron around each cluster as an explanation \cite{lawless2022cluster}, removing outliers from clusters for better explainability \cite{bandyapadhyay2022find}, and so on.